kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

                 (h1 "todos?")
                 (mxtodo-credits)))))
 ````
-The first `wall-clock` shows the date and updates every hour (no, this makes no sense), the second shows the time second by second.
+The first `wall-clock` shows the date and updates every hour, the second shows the time second by second.
 And now the component:
 ````clojure
 (defn wall-clock [mode interval start end]
   (div